snzRKY/Cat_In_The_Hat.ubh-fall2023/README.md

 ![github-small](https://pbs.twimg.com/media/FsLVnfXXsAIXbQN.png)

-### **Cats can be wonderful companions, and understanding their needs and behaviors is the key to a happy and healthy relationship with your feline friend.** :smiley:	:smiley:	:smiley:
+### **Research shows petting a cat induces calming effects, so why get a real cat when you have this vitual cat!
+You get to free the stress without the all mess! ** :smiley:	:smiley:	:smiley:

 ### **Enjoy your time with your cats, and may your lives be filled with purrs, playfulness, and endless joy!** :smiling_face_with_three_hearts: :smiling_face_with_three_hearts: :smiling_face_with_three_hearts: